elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-3-disks-and-partitioning.md

     kvg 3 1 0 wz--n- 7.83g 4.71g

-Now let&#8217;s extend our Logical Volume to use all the available space:
+Now let's extend our Logical Volume to use all the available space:

     [root@rhel01 ~]# lvextend -l +100%FREE /dev/kvg/kvol
     Extending logical volume kvol to 7.83 GiB